Chirag-ahir/JAVA-All-Basic/README.md

   1. Static data<br>
   2. JSP elements<br>

-What is JDBC ?<br>
-JDBC is an abbreviation for JAVA Database connector.
-JDBC is an abstraction layer used to establish connectivity between an existing Database and a java application.

 What is JCA ?<br>
 Java Cryptography Architecture provides a plateform and gives architecture and APIs for encryption and decryption.
 JCA is used by the developer to combine the application with the security measure.
 It helps in performing the third party security rules.